wolfSSL/documentation/wolfSSL-JNI/src/chapter02.md

 development system.
 JUnit can be downloaded from the project website at [www.junit.org](http://www.junit.org).

-To install JUnit on a Unix/Linux/OSX system:
+To install JUnit4 on a Unix/Linux/OSX system:

 1) Download “ **junit-4.13.2.jar** ” and “ **hamcrest-all-1.3.jar** ”from [junit.org/junit4/]().
 At the time of writing, the above mentioned .jar files could be downloaded from the following links: